Other articles

 • Ancient Greek ὠκῠ́ροος ōkúroos swift-flowing

-• Ancient Greek Ὠκυρόη Ōkuróē Swift-Flowing (personal name), river divinity …
+• Ancient Greek Ὠκυρόη Ōkuróē Swift-Flowing (personal name …

 read more